ThunderE75/hugo-lightning/README.md

 3. The theme will automatically include your custom CSS
 4. You may take a look at `_root.css` for existing theme values and variables

-> If a css file starts with an undescore (_), it will be bundled with the theme default ones, which may affect caching behavior!
+> If a css file starts with an underscore (_), it will be bundled with the theme default ones, which may affect caching behavior!

 ### Layout Customization